LegitSuperfall/My_Tool_Compendium/README.md

 I'm sorry if it's too big.
 I'm sure no one minds the size.
 ###### (That's what she said)

-### In case you've never used GitHub, you just have to click where it says 'The List.md'
+### In case you've never used GitHub, you just have to click where it says '[The List.md](https://github.com/LegitSuperfall/My_Tool_Compendium/blob/main/The%20List.md)'

 This list...
 It got a bit out of hand.
 I just kept adding to it...
 I've been writing this for__**~~two hours~~ FIVE HOURS**__.
 It got so big I had to separate it into six parts just to post it on Discord.
 I really hope i didn't waste my time here

+I have even more things to add, but those will probably go on a seperate list, as i haven't really used them.
+I have them saved on discord in case i need them in the future. (there's also no way i'm doing that today lol)

 I'm aware this list doesn't read well.
 It's really bland and it doesn't flow.
 However, i encourage you to at least skim through it.
 There is a lot of cool stuff in there.